DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 optimization iterations other than those listed.

-**Iteration 1 - Naive implementation**: The naive implementation consists of a Toeplitz matrix <em>T</em> and key <em>k</em>, acquired from fixed slice of the bitstream.
-Than matrix-vector multiplication will be performed using <em>T</em>
+**Iteration 1 - Naive implementation**: The naive implementation consists of a Toeplitz matrix $T$ and key $k$, acquired from fixed slices of the bitstream.
-and <em>k</em>, thus performing Toeplitz extraction.
-Which finally will eliminate jitter and produce random number.
-Code implementation will look much more simple, using double loop to go through all values and multiply them.
-We expect that the naive implementation will be far away from optimized iterations and resulting in $O(n^2)$ complexity.
+Than matrix-vector multiplication will be performed using $T$ and $k$, thus performing Toeplitz extraction -- which finally will eliminate jitter and produce a random number.
+The implementation of this in code will look much more simple, using nested loops to iterate over all values and multiply them.
+We expect that the throughput of this naive implementation will be far away from optimized iterations, and result in $O(n^2)$ complexity.

 **Iteration 2 - Efficient data structures**: The naive implementation will not utilize efficient data structures for maximum speed, rather it will likely use